25 SQ FT

 Self-storage is meant for everybody.
 Self-storage lets you store all your excess things that aren’t frequently used in a place that is secure and clean, freeing up lots of valuable space in your home.

 Business storage lets you store business documents and files, which may hold sensitive information in a secure environment.
 It is also quite cost-effective as compared to other storage methods, allowing you to save a lot of money.

 - How do I transport my items to the self-storage unit?

 Depending on each storage company, you might have to arrange for your transport, while some have their in-house movers.
-With a private transportation like a rental van, you can make sure that your items will arrive safely in the unit.
+You may also consider hiring a man with a van or a removals company to help you with the transportation of your belongings.
+That way, you can make sure that your items will arrive safely in the unit.
 It is also recommended that you personally see the unloading and storing of your items.
 Inspect first if there are broken items.
 There are walkways that are appropriately spaced wide apart to allow unrestricted movement.